Singular equivalences to locally coherent hearts of commutative noetherian rings: Introduction

-We remark that there is no shortage of the t-structures satisfying our assumptions (see \cref{ubiqutous}); for example, whenever $R$ admits a dualizing complex then the \emph{Cohen-Macaulay t-structure} in $\D^b(\mod R)$ in the sense of \cite{AJS10} extends to such a t-structure in $\D(\Mod R)$.
-In the literature (see e.g. \cite[Lemma 4.1]{IW}), singular equivalences are found to be induced by derived equivalences between the bounded derived categories of coherent objects over schemes or rings.
-In our situation however, the derived equivalences come from the ``large'' tilting theory as developed in \cite{PV}, \cite{NSZ}, and \cite{Vi}.
-This forces us to use different techniques to obtain the singular equivalence, including working with an enhancement in the form of stable derivators.
+We conclude this introduction by mentioning that in the literature (see e.g. \cite[Lemma~4.1]{IW}) there have been considered singular equivalences induced by derived equivalences between the bounded derived categories of coherent objects over schemes or rings.
+In our situation however, the derived equivalences come from the ``large'' tilting theory, as developed in \cite{NSZ,PV,Vi}.
+This forces us to use different techniques to obtain the singular equivalence, including working with an enhancement of the unbounded derived categories in the form of stable derivators.